kubermatic/kubermatic/docs/proposals/kubelb.md

 #### Implementation L7

-Follows the same concept as the L4 implementation plus an Ingress resource in the user cluster.
-The agent will watch for the Ingress resource and inform the manager in the LB Cluster.
+The agent will watch for the Ingress resource and inform the manager.
-The manager will create the Service as described in the L4 Implementation and a HTTPProxy resource.
-Which takes the advantage of contour to manage different domains and take care of envoy's configuration.
+The manager will create the Service as described in the L4 Implementation and HTTPProxy resource.
+This takes the advantage of contour to manage different domains and configure envoy.

 On the User cluster: